French bid farewell at coffin of ex-president Chirac | Devdiscourse

 Chirac's death on Thursday aged 86 prompted a flood of tributes to a man whose high-profile political career spanned three decades capped by 12 years as president from 1995-2007.
 But it also sparked questions about how much this consummate political operator had actually achieved during a long spell in office and again threw the spotlight on a 2011 conviction for graft over his time as Paris mayor.

-His wife of six decades Bernadette, 86, was however not present.
+His wife of six decades Bernadette, 86, was however unable to attend.
 Members of the public were then allowed in to view the coffin, draped in a French flag and flanked by a picture of a waving Chirac.

 The national day of mourning in France Monday will see a minute of silence observed in all public institutions and schools.
 The coffin of Chirac will at 0900 GMT Monday leave the Invalides, under a military escort through the streets of Paris, before arriving at the Saint-Sulpice church for a final memorial service attended by President Emmanuel Macron.